Advocacy, Communication and Transition (ACT)

 Ally Hour is held weekly on Tuesdays from 4-5 p.m. in the CAPS conference room.

 This weekly group is meant for those looking to improve relationships with family, friends, romantic partners, roommates, professors and employers.

 Themes addressed include boundaries, roles, conflict, communication, and assertiveness.
 Sessions are a blend of counselor-led skill-building and group member personal sharing.
 The interpersonal group is an open and accepting space for members to learn skills, share challenges and offer support/feedback.

-If you are interested in the group and/or have questions, please contact Dr. Glass at 434.395.2409 or longwoodCAPS@longwood.edu
+If you are interested in the interpersonal group or have questions, please contact Dave Salge (Resident in Counseling) at (434)395-2409.

 Stress and Anxiety Management Group

-This group is designed for people who have symptoms related to stress and anxiety and are seeking support and learning methods to cope with stress.
-This is a support group where students who suffer from stress and anxiety can attend and get support and constructive feedback from other students who suffer with problems related to stress/anxiety.
-Counselors also will tailor and present psychoeducational information on how to manage stress/anxiety at the request of the group.
-The group is a great place to get support from counselors and fellow students for issues related to stress/anxiety.
+This group is designed for students who have symptoms related to stress and anxiety and are seeking support and methods to cope with stress.
+In the group, students who experience stress and anxiety can gain support and constructive feedback from other students who struggle with problems related to stress/anxiety.

 Counselors will present psychoeducational information related to stress/anxiety, at the request of the group.